 Remember, do not exaggerate to converse the benefit of links at any price.
 Here are some precautions to take:

-Avoid redirects to categories that have nothing to do with it.
+- Avoid redirects to categorize that have nothing to do with it.

 But this must remain a rare case.
 And you, e-merchants, how do you manage the pages of products out of stock?
 If you have not thought about redirecting, use these tips to avoid accumulating the 404 error pages.
 Also, remember that it is possible to take advantage of these 404 error pages.
-Personalizing them with highlighting your best-sellers or personalized recommendations, for example.
+Personalize them by highlighting your bestsellers or personalized recommendations, for example.

 To resolve it, the supply should be estimated along with the time frame in which it’s likely to occur.
 Patterns can be identified to figure out a surge in demand or the dips.
 The stocking up of the inventory can be done accordingly.